Daniel-Son002/cs254-tamarin/ex2/README.md

 ## A_SendMsg

-Th goal of this is for participant `A` to verify `B`'s key and send back the symmetrically encrypted message `msg`.
+The goal of this is for participant `A` to verify `B`'s key and send back the symmetrically encrypted message `msg`.

 The premise for this rule should take in participant `A`'s long term key, participant `B`'s public key, the encrypted acknowledgement, and the stored values from `A_Init`.